 Common questions about Katherine Contamination Class Action

-The Class Action, is to be brought on behalf of property owners and businesses for diminution in land and/or business values as a result of the Contamination.
-Once enough claimants have signed up to make the Class Action viable, it is intended to issue proceedings in Court as soon as possible.
+The Class Action is to be brought on behalf of property owners and businesses for diminution in land and/or business values as a result of the contamination.

-No. If the claim is unsuccessful, the litigation funder will become liable to pay any adverse costs on behalf of all claimants and any costs the litigation funder has paid up until that point will not have to be repaid.
+If the claim is unsuccessful Shine Lawyers and a litigation funder, IMF Bentham, will become liable to pay any adverse costs on behalf of all claimants.

-No. The compensation being sought as part of the Class Action will be damages for the diminution of the value of property and/or damages for the impact that the Contamination has had on your business.
+The compensation being sought as part of the Class Action will be damages for the diminution of the value of properties in, or around, Katherine.

 Latest from the blog

 Office Relationships: What is the Appropriate Way to Handle them in the Workplace?

 Office romances are more common than many people may suspect.
 In 2017, The Conversation reported that – according to Relationships Australia – 40% of people aged 35-50 met their current partner at work.
 Discovering that you share a spark with a colleague can lead to something great.
 But if it goes wrong – or it’s […]Read more